Why Modular Homes Are Compared to Cars — And Why its the Wrong Comparison

 • Varying code compliance (IRC, modular standards, local exceptions)

-• Confusion with HUD-code “mobile homes”
+• Confusion with HUD-code “mobile homes” or “manufactured homes”

 • Skepticism from local officials unfamiliar with off-site methods